timm/auk/README.md

 + Auto-generate markdown from source code.
 + Auto-create web sites displaying the code.
 + Test suites, regression suites, demo stuires.
-+ Command line flags (not POSIX compiaant, but similar and simpler).
++ Command line flags (not POSIX compliant, but similar and simpler).

 For example, this repo contains numerous data mining tools, written in Auk.